hyperledger/web3j/docs/source/transactions.rst

    // wait for response using EthGetTransactionReceipt...

-To obtain values returned via a transactional function call, please return to the :doc:`filters` section for details.
+It is not possible to return values from transactional functional calls, regardless of the return type of the message signature.
+However, it is possible to capture values returned by functions using filters.
+Please refer to the :doc:`filters` section for details.

 .. _querying-state: